 Another option that we recommend is getting a short-term job or internship, should you want to gain skills during the year before applying for the CE incubation program.
 Taking on an internship between February and April can teach many skills and pass on many of the habits of an organization, yet still allow for a relatively quick founding of a charity after a minimal period of skill-building.

-For the people who are positive that CE is not a fit for them now, but think it might be in the future (e.g. in 2020 or later), the best kind of work experience we recommend is the following:
+For the people who are positive that CE is not a fit for them now, but think it might be in the future (e.g. in 2020 or later), the kind of work experience we most recommend is the following:

 Some organizations that we think meet many of the above criteria include (those with active job or internship openings are linked below):

-Givewell-recommended or incubated charities
+GiveWell-recommended or incubated charities

 Overall, we caution people against putting off their plans of founding a charity in order to build experience, but instead suggest they try to build experience in more rapid ways, such as through internships, incubation programs, and by talking to founders directly.
 That is, unless they have tried to found a charity and run into a block based specifically on needing more experience.
-Many other factors, such as value drift, changing life circumstances, and the possibility of reduced funding and mentorship support in the future make now a particularly good time to start a charity - even with imperfect experience.
+Many other factors, such as value drift, changing life circumstances, and the possibility of reduced funding and mentorship support in the future make now a particularly good time to start a charity -- even with imperfect experience.